abulte/vector-test/README.md

 ## Questions and remarks

 - Is influx the right sink?
 FluxQL needs some getting used to...
-Needs to be batte tested.
+Needs to be battle tested.
 Time-series pattern looks promising for our use case though.
 - Aggregation: should we aggregate and on what window?
 - This stack might seem overkill for a single metric computation.
 Still, I believe it's very flexible for future use cases (ops logs, other business computations...).
 Vector can be deployed as [a distributed agent](https://vector.dev/docs/setup/deployment/topologies/#distributed) on multiple servers communicating with a central aggregator easily (it's just a source and sink!).
 We could deploy it everywhere we need to monitor or query something, whatever it is.
 We can even [plug it natively into our kafka stream](https://vector.dev/docs/setup/deployment/topologies/#stream-based).
 Also, the pattern is coherent with what we're building with Kafka and data analysis services, it's kind of an event based logging thingy, with consumers and stuff.
 - FYI, vector is written in Rust and influxdb in Golang